 “I’s a’done,” mumbled Kimber.
 “I’s do okay?”

-Emma swiped her fingers in her hair once on either side before she grinned back at her.
+Emma swiped her fingers at her hair once on either side before she smiled over her shoulder at her.
 “It’s perfect.”

 Kimber grinned so hard her eyes shut, and handed back the brush.

 The door opened with a faint squeak.
-“All right you three… time for bed.”
+“All right you three,” said Mama.
+“Time for bed.”

 “Yes, Mama,” said Emma and Kimber at the same time.